RPGroup-PBoC/mscl_survival/doc/appendix_D_logistic_regression.md

 g(\beta_0, \beta_1\,\vert\, N_c, s) = \prod\limits_{i=1}^n\left({1 \over 1 + e^{-\beta_0 - \beta_1 N_c^{(i)}}}\right)^{s^{(i)}}\left(1 - {1 \over 1 + e^{-\beta_0 - \beta_1 N_c^{(i)}}}\right)^{1 - s^{(i)}}
 $${#eq:known_nc_post}

 &nbsp;&nbsp;&nbsp;&nbsp;Implicitly stated in [@Eq:known_nc_post] is absolute knowledge of the channel copy number $N_c$.
-However, as is described in section B *Standard Candle Calibration*, we must convert from a measured areal sfGFP intensity $I_A$ to a effective channel copy number,
+However, as is described in *Standard Candle Calibration*, we must convert from a measured areal sfGFP intensity $I_A$ to a effective channel copy number,
 $$
 N_c = {I_A \tilde{\langle A \rangle} \over \tilde{\alpha}},
 $${#eq:standard_candle}
 where $\tilde{\langle A \rangle}$ is the average cell area of the standard candle strain and $\tilde{\alpha}$ is the most-likely value for the calibration factor between arbitrary units and protein copy number.
-In section B (*Standard Candle Calibration*), we detailed a process for generating an estimate for the most-likely value of $\tilde{\langle A \rangle}$ and $\tilde{\alpha}$.
+In *Standard Candle Calibration*, we detailed a process for generating an estimate for the most-likely value of $\tilde{\langle A \rangle}$ and $\tilde{\alpha}$.
 Given these estimates, we can include an informative prior for each value.
 From the Markov chain Monte Carlo samples shown in [@Fig:posterior_samples], the posterior distribution for each parameter is approximately Gaussian.
 By approximating them as Gaussian distributions, we can assign an informative prior for each as
 $$
 g(\alpha\,\vert\,\tilde{\alpha}, \tilde{\sigma}_\alpha) \propto {1 \over \tilde{\sigma}_\alpha^k}\prod\limits_{i=1}^k\exp\left[-{(\alpha_i - \tilde{\alpha})^2 \over  2\tilde{\sigma}_\alpha^2}\right]
 $${#eq:alpha_prior}